 Tech has hardly any limitations, allowing you to create anything at any scale almost instantly.
 But it all starts with an idea and idea generation.
 When you’re actively trying to come up with the next Spotify, Slack, or Trello, it may seem like all great ideas have already been used up.

-Idea generation is the constant search for new product development opportunities.
-Internal ideas are generated through product team brainstorming, external ideas usually come from communication with suppliers, customers and competitors.
+It is the constant search for new product development opportunities.
+Internal ideas are generated through product team brainstorming, external ideas usually come from communication with suppliers, customers, and competitors, and idea-generation exercises.

 How companies find and develop new product ideas